Student Scholarship Program

 Through the SSP, we are able to work first-hand with scholars and their parents to demonstrate, through their experience and voice, the impact that technology, innovation, and ultimately digital learning courses play in personalizing the teaching and learning process for all students.
 This information helps inform decisions down line that impact education policy and practice.

-2018 APPLICATION PORTAL NOW CLOSED.
-Click here if you would like to receive notice when we start accepting submissions for our 2019 Student Scholarships.
+2019 APPLICATION PORTAL NOW CLOSED.
+Click here if you would like to receive notice when we start accepting submissions for our 2020 Student Scholarship Program.

 Featured stories from our 2018 Scholars